 The fewer places there are to find a document, the more likely it is that the document will be found.
 Conversely, the fewer places there are to store a document, the more likely it will be stored in the appropriate location that is accessible to all.

-In some environments, you may be using a cloud storage infrastructure such as Box or Dropbox, in others you may be using a local nework drive to share information.
-In yet others, Google Drive will be used as the location to store documents.
+In some environments, you may be using a cloud storage infrastructure such as Box, OneDrive, or Dropbox, in others you may be using a local nework drive to share information.
+In yet others, Google Drive or a physical filing cabinet will be used as the location to store documents.
 In any or all such situations, we would like you to consider that the issue is not where you store your information, but in how many different locations you store the information.
 We highly recommend consolidating your reliable sites of project documentation into the smallest number of places possible.
 These will then become your go-to places to look for and to store the work that needs to persist over the long-term.

 Keep the Folders Simple

 One way to think about beginning a plan for effective, communal project documentation is to consider implementing a simple, but consistent, file folder structure for your digital documentation.
 Humanities projects are as variable as they are numerous, and so it is not likely that there is a one-size-fits-all approach that can be made to work for every team.
 That said, the following division of documentation has worked well for a number of projects here in the Visual Media Workshop, and we offer it to you as a possible model.
 We not only encourage you to adapt and adjust as needed, we know that such changes will be almost necessary.